DLR-RM/shape-completion/utils/README.md

-# shape-completion-utils
+# Utility Functions

-The `utils` submodule consists of utility functions and classes that are shared across different parts of the project.
+Utility functions and classes that are shared across different parts of the project.
 This collection of utilities is designed to reduce code duplication and promote reusable code patterns.

 #### Structure